ClickHouse/clickhouse-docs/docs/en/guides/developer/cascading-materialized-views.md

 ;
 ```

-Then create the `Target` table with the combined set of metrics.
+Then create the `Target` table with the combined set of metrics:

 ```sql
 CREATE TABLE analytics.daily_overview
 (